winstonford/docker-beaglebone-resinio-lightsout/README.md

 ## What

+During boot up, the led lights follow the normal solid on power and blinking heartbeat pattern, but once the app fires the script, the led lights go dark.

-Set triggers in the device tree, and set registers visible through the I2c bus.
+The script sets triggers in the device tree, and sets registers visible through the I2c bus.

 ## Why